Bana0101/sorting_algorithms/README.md

-1B.
+# 1B.
 C - Sorting algorithms & Big O

+This repo is for learning different sorting algorithms and big O